pengsun/bpcpr5/README.md

 ## Install
 1. Install [the Matlab DAG network](https://github.com/pengsun/MatConvDAG) by following the instruction therein.
-2. Run the script `setup_path.m`.
+2. Run the `setup_path.m` to add path.
 Note that you need modify the code before running to specify the path of the required third party toolbox.
+3. Run the `mex\make.m` to compile the mex file.
+Basically it calls the nvcc compiler in the CUDA toolkit to compile the `*.cu` code for the mex file.

 ## Folder Layout
 `tf_*.m` and `tfw_*.m`: transformer for the Graph Transformer Network (GTN), a.k.a.
 DAG netowrk.
 In this project we view the whole network as a transformer that composites many sub-transformers

-`convdag_bpcpr.m`: A thin wrapper of the whole network, managing training, testing, etc.
+`convdag_bpcpr.m`: a thin wrapper of the whole network, managing training, testing, etc.

 `peek.m`: the observer (a Design Pattern) for `convdag_bpcpr.m`, managing model saving, training loss plotting on the fly, etc.